Napoleon’s Son is one of the Subjects of this book about France’s long history

 Napoleon, an autocrat with a social conscience, decided to do something about it, and the result was the Paris you visit today.
 The man he chose to carry out the modernization of the city was a self-confident, ambitious civil servant, Georges-Eugène Haussmann.

-Appointed Prefect of the Seine, in 1853, he effected the most wide-ranging transformation the capital has seen, a process continued later in the century which set the layout of the city that persists to today.
+Appointed Prefect of the Seine, in 1853, he affected the most wide-ranging transformation the capital has seen, a process continued later in the century which set the layout of the city that persists to today.

 Haussmann and his imperial master believed better conditions would boost business, attract tourists and increase tax revenue as well as providing jobs.